Samsung's Galaxy Watch 4 ushers in a new era of Android smartwatches | CNN Underscored

-The $250 Galaxy Watch 4 and the $350 Galaxy Watch 4 Classic are up from preorder right now.
+The $250 Galaxy Watch 4 and $350 Galaxy Watch 4 Classic are up for preorder right now.
 These two smartwatches are starting to ship on Aug.
 27 — the same day the new foldable phones launch.

 We’ve been testing both watches for over a week and there’s a lot to love here.